carsongoodwin32/rosetta2_avx_dive/README.md

 AVX Int Sum Result: -773110574 Time: 0.411619 seconds AVX2 Int Sum Result: -1826000660 Time: 0.463102 seconds
 ```
 It’s worse and it’s… wrong?
+These sums should all be the same.
+What is going on here?

 #Looking at the dissassembly